 We serve arroz con pollo with a traditional green salad (ensalada verde) and papas.

 This papas thing gets confusing though.
-Because some people in Costa Rica refer to papas as French fries, and others refer to them as potato chips.
+Some people in Costa Rica refer to papas as French fries, and others refer to them as potato chips.
 I love French fries and hate potato chips so here’s what to expect.

 If you are going to a party or to eat at someone’s house, you will eat Costa Rican chicken and rice with potato chips.
 If you are in a restaurant, you will usually get French fries, but not always.
 So make sure to ask.